Termites Can Do Damage Without You Knowing

 Drywood Termite Frass

 Frass is the sawdust and waste mixture that drywood termites create as they’re tunneling through wood.
-This waste has to go somewhere so they kick it out of the nearest hole.
+This waste must go somewhere, so they kick it out of the nearest hole.
 If you see a pile of sawdust near the wood in your home, look above the pile.
 If you notice small, irregularly shaped holes in the wood, it’s a sign that termites have moved in.
 Of course, there are other things that could explain the sawdust, so if you are unsure, please consult a Florida termite control company for expert advice.

-During their reproductive cycle, termites fly around in swarms looking for mates so they can establish a new colony.
+During their reproductive cycle, termites fly around in swarms and look for mates so they can establish a new colony.
 If you notice a swarm near your home, it’s likely that they’ve hatched from nearby.
 Once they’re done mating, they’ll return to chewing on your woodwork.
 Flying termites can look a lot like flying ants.
 If possible, catch one of the suspected termites and have it analyzed by a Florida termite control professional.

 Subterranean Termite Mud Tubes